fabienp38/wttj_test/exercice2/README.md

 - Load a volume of candidate data for a specific job offer and bench the API request ( time, memory usage, cpu) and the displaying of the screen.

 **Compatibiliy test**
--Test the screen displaying on different web browsers
+ - check the screen displaying with different web browsers

 ## Requirement 2: Displaying all the candidate informations

 **Impact:**
- - UI ( screen; candidate board fo ar specific job offer)
+ - UI
  - Public API
  - Compatibility